jonc/osboids/README.md

 	                             ;however this can be overridden to the name of an existing prim that ;needs to already exist in the scene - i.e. be rezzed in the region.

+         ;who is allowed to send commands via chat or script: list of UUIDs or ESTATE_OWNER or ESTATE_MANAGER ;or everyone if not specified
+	 BirdsAllowedControllers = ESTATE_OWNER, ESTATE_MANAGER, 12345678-1234-1234-1234-123456789abc

 Various runtime commands control the flocking module behaviour - described below.
 These can either be invoked